CCI Open Computer Labs

 CCI majors and students taking a CCI offered course are granted swipe card access to the room and login permissions to the workstations, and may print in the two computer labs without any additional charge.
 Students are prohibited from printing items for personal use, so all items being sent to the printer must be related to your UNC Charlotte academic career.
 Printing is monitored using Papercut, and should not be abused.
 Students are asked to be considerate and responsible in printing.

-Food and drink are not allowed in the lab.
+Food and drinks are not allowed in the lab.